The dual of Brown representability for some derived categories: Introduction

-This paper continues the work from \cite{MS}, \cite{MD}, \cite{MP} and \cite{MK}.
-First, in \cite{MS} it was observed that if a homotopy category of complexes $\Htp\A$ over an additive category $\A$ satisfies Brown representability, then $\A$ must contain an object such that every other object is a direct summand of a direct product of copies of that object.
-For proving the converse the paper \cite{MD} uses the dual of a technique initiated in \cite{MP} for the direct Brown representability.
-One of the main results in \cite{MD} says that a triangulated category $\T$ with products satisfies the dual of Brown representability, provided that there is a set of objects $\CS$, such that every object is $\CS$-cofiltered, that is it can be written as a homotopy limit of a chain of objects, with the property that the mapping cone of the connecting morphisms are direct factors of direct products of objects in $\CS$.
-This result is applied in \cite{MK} for homotopy category of projective modules.
+This paper continues the work from \cite{MS}, \cite{MD}, \cite{MP}, \cite{MK} and \cite{BM}.
+First, in \cite{MP} we generalize the idea of \cite{NR} by showing that Brown representability hold for triangulated categories with coproducts which are deconstructible in the sense of Lemma \ref{cof} below.
+Next in \cite{MS} it was observed that if the homotopy category of complexes $\Htp\A$ over an additive category $\A$ satisfies Brown representability, then every object in $\A$ must be a direct factor of an arbitrary direct product of a fixed object.
+To prove the converse, in the paper \cite{MD} it is dualized the approach in \cite{MP}.
+One of the main results in \cite{MD} says that a triangulated category $\T$ with products satisfies the dual of Brown representability, provided that there is a set of objects $\CS$, such that every object in $\T$ is $\CS$-cofiltered, that is it can be written as a homotopy limit of an inverse tower with the property that the mapping cone of all connecting morphisms are direct factors of direct products of objects in $\CS$.
+This result is applied in \cite{MK} to the homotopy category of projective modules over a ring.
 Here we show that, under suitable hypotheses on an abelian category $\A$, every complex has a homotopically injective resolution, therefore the derived category of $\A$ is equivalent to the category of these homotopically injective complexes.
-Moreover this last category is cofiltered by a set, allowing us to deduce Brown representability for $\Der\A\opp$.
+Moreover, these homotopically injective resolutions are constructed in such a way that the mapping cone of all connecting morphisms have vanishing differentials, allowing us to deduce Brown representability for the dual category $\Der\A\opp$.

-For details concerned abelian and Grothendieck categories our reference is \cite{S}, for derived categories is \cite{Kel}, and for the general theory of triangulated categories is \cite{N}.
+Remark that examples provided in this article do not follow from the previous known results in the literature.
+Indeed, neither \cite[Theorem B]{KB} nor \cite[Theorem 8.6.1]{N} do not directly apply, because the categories $\Der\A$ which occur in Corollaries \ref{brt4ab4n}, \ref{brt4fid} and \ref{brt4quasi} are not necessary compactly generated, and it is not clear whether there is a regular cardinal $\alpha$ such that the category of $\alpha$-exact contravariant functors $(\T^\alpha)\opp\to\Ab$ has enough injectives.
+One of the referees suggested that it would be an interesting problem to clarify this last point.
+Another interesting open problem is to clarify the relationship between Brown representability for $\T$ and $\T\opp$.
+Although they seem to be independent, to the best of our knowledge, there is no example for fixing that fact.
+On the other hand, under some appropriate set theoretic axioms, in \cite{B} it is shown that, for any ring $R$, Brown representability for $\Htp\ModR$ and $\Htp\ModR\opp$ are equivalent.